 Our Commitments to Indigenous Peoples

-The CRT is committed to providing a friendly and culturally safe space that will support, encourage and maintain relationships with Indigenous people.
+The CRT is committed to providing a friendly and culturally safe space that will support, encourage and maintain relationships with Indigenous peoples.

 The CRT acknowledges the need to provide equitable opportunities to Indigenous peoples, including as participants navigating the CRT dispute resolution process and as staff and tribunal members.